Create a RAG Application

 First, search for and select the API Documentation Aggregator.
 This will install the API Gateway and the Swagger Aggregator, along with several endpoints to expose the Swagger UI for viewing the APIs exposed by the configured services and retrieving the OpenAPI compliant schema.

-The API Documentation Aggregator is not required for the chatbot to function, but it is recommended for using the AI RAG Template APIs to generate the embeddings.
+The API Documentation Aggregator is not required for the chatbot to function, but it is recommended for using the RAG Chatbot API APIs to generate the embeddings.
 You can also refer to the instructions in this tutorial.

 Finally, create the API Portal.
 If it is not already included in the project, navigate to the Microservices section, and then select Create new microservice.
 Choose From Marketplace, and on the following page, search for and create a new API Portal.